dengyun-git/STEpUp_QC_Paper/README.md

    9) SS-228545_v4.1.hybNorm.medNormInt.plateScale.calibrate.anmlQC.qcCheck.20220224.adat
    10) subcellular_location.tsv (online resources downloaded from: https://www.proteinatlas.org/humanproteome/subcellular)
    11) PanglaoDB_markers_27_Mar_2020.tsv (online resources downloaded from: https://panglaodb.se) \

 Currently only four files without privacy information about patients are stored in "Resource File".
 The full STEpUP OA dataset may be made available by application to the Data Access and Publication Group of STEpUP OA (stepupoa@kennedy.ox.ac.uk).

-However for the purpose of users to replicate results in the paper, we prepared the folder "minimal datasets", which contains the 'minimal' dataset and R code to generate figures in our Quality-Control (QC) Manuscript.
+* For the purpose of users to replicate results in the paper without further enquiry of the full dataset, we prepared the folder "minimal dataset" which contains the 'minimal data' and R code to generate figures in our Quality-Control (QC) Manuscript.

 ### General notes and comments for use
 * Once the user has downloaded the 'Resource File' folder and the 'Scripts' folder from GitHub to their 'Downloads' folder on their local machine, the following user input is required: